evannetwork/evannetwork.github.io/doc/network.md

 The consortium partners decide on coordination procedures for important stages of development in the network.
 This consortium ensures the greatest possible independence with simultaneous operational reliability of the network.

 ### The AuthorityNodes
-[AuthorityNodes](/doc/masternode) ensure the operation of the evan.network by signing the blocks (Proof of Authority) and attaching them to the blockchain.
-In addition to the actual blockchain, the MasterNodes or AuthorityNodes also operate other services such as a decentralized storage service and a WebService node.
+[AuthorityNodes](/doc/authoritynode) ensure the operation of the evan.network by signing the blocks (Proof of Authority) and attaching them to the blockchain.
+In addition to the actual blockchain, the AuthorityNodes or AuthorityNodes also operate other services such as a decentralized storage service and a WebService node.

 Nodes are operated by the cross-industry members of the DAO.
-Each MasterNode operator receives the right to participate in the DAO and thereby actively continue the development.
+Each AuthorityNode operator receives the right to participate in the DAO and thereby actively continue the development.

 ## Cooperation
 Within a Business Center, users can easily interact with network partners via web and mobile apps.
 Machines and enterprise applications exchange data digitally via [API](https://github.com/evannetwork/api-blockchain-core).
 With the evan.network, cross-company cooperation between users, machines and IT systems becomes easy, secure and trustworthy.